Placekicker: Team standing

 It is not uncommon for placekickers to be some of the smallest members of their team.
 However, The New York Times in 2011 wrote that NFL kickers had adopted year-round weight training and strict diets.
 Sebastian Janikowski that year was a 6 ft 2 in and 250 lb kicker.
 Kicker Rob Bironas, who was 6 ft and 205 lb, noted, "I might be bigger than some wide receivers and cornerbacks."

 The presence of foreign born-and-raised players in the highest levels of gridiron football has largely been limited to placekickers, and more recently to punters from Australia as well.
-Occasionally, these players come from outside the traditional American high school or college football systems—and all but one of the women to have played men's American football at the college level were placekickers while the lone exception was a placekick holder.
+Occasionally, these players come from outside the traditional American high school or college football systems—and most of the women to have played men's American football at the college level were placekickers.
 Notably Tom Landry recruited several soccer players from Latin America, such as Efren Herrera and Raphael Septien, to compete for the job of placekicker for the Dallas Cowboys.
 Cypriot Garo Yepremian was renowned as much for his kicking proficiency as he was for his complete lack of awareness of the sport early in his career.
-British-born kicker Mick Luckhurst was one of the first British players in the NFL to have a long career, playing 7 seasons for the Atlanta Falcons during the 1980s and retiring as Atlanta's all time leading scorer.
+British-born kicker Mick Luckhurst was one of the first British players in the NFL to have a long career, playing 7 seasons for the Atlanta Falcons during the 1980s and retiring as Atlanta's all-time leading scorer.
 Mexican kicker Raul Allegre played 9 seasons in the NFL and won a Super Bowl in 1986.
+Austrian kicker Toni Fritsch played 12 seasons in the NFL and won a Super Bowl in 1972, becoming the only player in NFL history to have won a Super Bowl along with a top-flight association football title.
 These anecdotes increase the perception of the placekicker as an outsider.

 As of 2017, only four kickers have been elected to the Pro Football Hall of Fame: George Blanda, Lou Groza, Jan Stenerud and Morten Andersen, and among them, Stenerud and Andersen are the only ones who did not also play another position.
 There is only one special teams player (including punters, return specialists and long snappers) to ever win the NFL's MVP – Mark Moseley in 1982.

 Nevertheless, due to their duties in kicking both field goals and extra points placekickers are usually responsible for scoring more points than any other player on a team, and very often entire football games may come down to a single kick.
-The top 25 players in NFL history in career scoring are all placekickers.
+Of the top 50 career scoring leaders in NFL history, all but one are placekickers, with receiver Jerry Rice at number 43.